Aviation Meteorological Theory

 - World Area Forecast Centre (WAFC) charts and Inflight Weather Advisories for Significant Meteorological hazards (SIGMETs);

 - Satellite imagery interpretation;

 - Factors affecting aircraft performance and fuel consumption;

 Certification: There is no formal assessment for this course.
 It is the responsibility of aeronautical meteorological service providers to verify the competency of their aeronautical forecaster through ongoing assessment.
 The AMT has been audited and endorsed by the United Kingdom aviation regulatory authority, the UK Civil Aviation Authority.

-An exam to check knowledge learnt and/or an on-the-job assessment programme may be provided for aeronautical meteorological service providers on request, see additional AMT modules and services.
+An exam to check knowledge learnt and/or an on-the-job assessment programme may be provided for aeronautical meteorological service providers on request.

 The AMT course provides underpinning knowledge on a wide range of competencies required for aeronautical forecasters.
 If you need a more in depth understanding of certain elements of the standard course content, e.g. identifying and detecting volcanic ash or forecasting cumulonimbus clouds, please contact us with your requirements and we will be happy to discuss what we can deliver.